goruck/smart-zoneminder/README.md

 *This entire project (including the Readme) is under construction.*

 # smart-zoneminder
-smart-zoneminder enables fast upload of [ZoneMinder](https://www.zoneminder.com/) alarm frame images to an S3 archive where they are analyzed by Amazon Rekognition and made accessible by voice via Alexa.
-The use of Rekognition dramatically reduces the number of false alarms and provides for robust scene, object and face detection.
+smart-zoneminder enables fast object detection and upload of [ZoneMinder](https://www.zoneminder.com/) alarm frame images to an S3 archive where they are made accessible by voice via Alexa.
+The use of object detection remotely via [Rekognition](https://aws.amazon.com/rekognition) or locally via [Tensorflow](https://www.tensorflow.org/) dramatically reduces the number of false alarms and provides for robust scene, object and face detection.
 Alexa allows a user to ask to see an image or a video corresponding to an alarm (if using an Echo device with a display) and to get information on what caused the alarm and when it occurred.

 # Table of Contents
 1. [Usage Examples](https://github.com/goruck/smart-zoneminder/blob/master/README.md#usage-examples)